-When the application, ACT/SAT/Accuplacer scores, and other required records of the applicant are found to be complete, the applicant will be evaluated in terms of test scores, grades, scholastic aptitude, criminal or requirements for the desired degree.
+When the application and other required records of the applicant are found to be complete, the applicant will be evaluated in terms of test scores, grades, scholastic aptitude, criminal/misconduct history or requirements for the desired degree.
 The University reserves the right to reject any applicant whose general records, aptitude, and behavior do not indicate a probability of success in the University environment, notwithstanding the satisfaction of other requirements.

-If it appears to the Director of Recruitment and Admissions that the educational needs of an applicant can best be met at some other institution within the University System of Georgia, the Director of Recruitment and Admissions shall refer the applicant to that institution.
 In order to appraise a student's ability and fitness for university work fairly and as precisely as possible, officials of the University will study carefully all information that is submitted by the applicant and may require any applicant to furnish additional data.
 The officials of the University shall have the right to require each applicant for admission to appear for an interview before the application is finally accepted or rejected.
 The Director of Recruitment and Admissions will notify the applicant of the time and place at which the interview will be conducted.